Religion in Northern Cyprus

 This article documents the status of various religions in the limited-recognition state of Northern Cyprus.
-The dominant religion is Sunni Islam, followed by 99% of the population, with Orthodox Christianity comprising 0.5%, and the remainder of the population comprising other Christian groups and religions.
+Turkish Cypriots administer approximately one-third of the island.

+The dominant religion is Sunni Islam.
+It is also home to a significant Alevi minority and a small Christian one.

 Islam

-Sunni Muslims make up about 99% of the Northern Cypriot population.
-Talip Atalay is the current Head of The Department of Religious Affairs of Northern Cyprus (DRA).
+The constitution states that the area is a secular republic and provides for freedom of conscience and religious faith.
+There are no official statistics on religion, but in 2022 it was estimated that 97% of the population is Sunni Muslim; the remainder was made up of Alevis, Protestants, Greek Orthodox, Maronite Catholics, Russian Orthodox, Anglican, Baha’is, Jews, and Jehovah’s Witnesses.

+As of 2021, the chairman of the TRNC Directorate of Religious Affairs is Prof. Dr. Ahmet Ünsal.

 There are 7 representatives of the Department: 5 of them in the 5 districts of Northern Cyprus, one in Lefka village, one in the south part of the Cyprus.

 Islam was first introduced to Cyprus when Uthman, the third Caliph of the Arab Rashidun Empire, conquered the island in 649.
 Cyprus remained a disputed territory between the Greeks and Arabs for the following centuries, until it passed to Latin authority during the Crusades.

 The island was conquered by the Ottoman general Lala Mustafa Pasha from the Venetians in 1570.
 This conquest brought with it Turkish settlement from 1571 until 1878.
 During the 17th century especially, the Muslim population of the island grew rapidly, partly because of Turkish immigrants but also due to Greek converts to Islam.

 Turkish Cypriots are the overwhelming majority of the island's Muslims, along with Turkish settlers from Turkey and adhere to the Sunni branch of Islam.
 Sufism also plays an important role.

 Historically, Muslims were spread over the whole of Cyprus, but since 1974 they have lived primarily in the north.
-The Ahmadiyya Muslim Community itself has a presence in north.
+The Ahmadiyya Community itself has a presence in north.

 Several important Islamic shrines and landmarks exist on the island including: